AgentBlancSSH/postfix-autosetup/README.md

 Automatic Postfix Server Configuration Script

-This script automatically configures a Postfix mail server on a Linux server.
-It is designed to be user-friendly, even for beginners, and includes several features to adapt to different environments.
+This script automates the configuration of a Postfix mail server on a Linux system, making it accessible even for beginners.
+It includes features that adapt to different environments and ensures secure email sending.

 Key Features

-Python 3 Installation Check:

-If Python 3 is not installed, the script automatically installs it before proceeding.
-Prerequisite Check: The script verifies and installs the necessary packages for Postfix.
+Root Access: Requires root or sudo privileges for execution.
-Multi-Distribution Support: The script detects the Linux distribution (Debian/Ubuntu or CentOS/Red Hat) and adjusts commands accordingly.
+Linux Distribution Detection: Automatically detects the Linux distribution (Debian/Ubuntu or CentOS/Red Hat) and adjusts commands accordingly.

+Prerequisite Check:

+Verifies and installs all necessary packages for Postfix, including Postfix itself, and other dependencies like OpenDKIM, UFW, and Certbot.

 User Input Validation:

-The script validates the hostname and other user-provided information.
+Ensures the hostname and other provided information are valid before proceeding with the configuration.

-Configuration File Backup: Critical files are automatically backed up before any modifications are made.
+Configuration File Backup:

+Automatically backs up critical configuration files before making any changes.
 Automatic DKIM Record Generation:

-The script generates the DKIM public key and includes it directly in the final report.
+Generates a DKIM public key and includes it in the final configuration report for DNS setup.

 SMTP Configuration File Creation:

-At the end of the script execution, a file containing all necessary SMTP information is generated for easy setup.
+At the end of the script execution, generates a file containing all necessary SMTP information for easy setup.
+Supports Ports 587 and 465: Configures Postfix to use ports 587 (STARTTLS) and 465 (SSL) for secure email sending.

+Verbose Mode:

-Verbose Mode: Option to display more detailed information about the script's steps.
+Option to display detailed information about each step the script takes.
-Command-Line Options: You can pre-specify certain options for a more automated operation.
+Command-Line Options: Allows pre-specification of options like hostname, external domain management, and verbosity for a more automated operation.

 Prerequisites

-Before starting, make sure you have:
+Before starting, ensure you have:

-A Linux server: The script is compatible with Ubuntu, Debian, CentOS, and Red Hat.
+A Linux server:

+Compatible with Ubuntu, Debian, CentOS, and Red Hat.
 Root access or sudo privileges on the server.
 A domain name that you can configure to send emails (e.g., your-domain.com).

 Installation

+Step 1: D

-Download the Script
+ownload the Script
 Download the setup_postfix_complete.py script to your server.

 bash

-wget <link-to-script> -O setup_postfix_complete.py Grant Execution Rights
+wget <link-to-script> -O setup_postfix_complete.py Step 2: Grant Execution Rights
 Ensure the script is executable:

 bash

 chmod +x setup_postfix_complete.py
-Run the Script
+Step 3: Run the Script
 To launch the script, use the following command:

 bash

 sudo python3 setup_postfix_complete.py
 Command-Line Options
 You can pass options when running the script to automate some inputs:

 --hostname: Specify the mail server hostname.
-For example:
+Example:

 bash

 sudo python3 setup_postfix_complete.py --hostname mail.your-domain.com
 --external-domain: Indicate if the domain is managed by an external provider (yes or no).
-For example:
+Example:

 bash

 sudo python3 setup_postfix_complete.py --external-domain yes
 --verbose: Enable verbose mode to see more details on each step:

 bash

 sudo python3 setup_postfix_complete.py --verbose
-Monitor the Configuration
+Monitoring the Configuration
 The script generates a real-time log file.
 You can monitor the script's execution here: /tmp/postfix_setup_log.txt.

 Final Report